 For approval, the following must be reviewed and/or completed:

-Internship Outline - must be read and followed carefully.
+Internship Syllabus - must be read and followed carefully.

 Internship Description Form - to be filled out by your site supervisor (you cannot fill it out) and returned to the Internship Coordinator for approval (TWO copies).

-Internship Registration Form (contract) - filled out by you (THREE copies) and returned to the Internship Coordinator (with Description Form) for approval.
+Internship Registration Form (contract) - filled out by you (TWO copies) and returned to the Internship Coordinator (with Description Form) for approval.

 Approval deadlines will be discussed at the internship meeting - you must have your internship paper submitted, approved, and become registered by the date discussed at that time.